kwokcb/materialxocio/README.md

 - OpenColorIO 2.2 and above
 - MaterialX 1.38.9 and above

+The latest version tested with is MaterialX 1.39.1 and OpenColorIO 2.3.2

 ### Command Line Utilities

 The repository contains the following command line utilities:

 - generateOCIODefinitions: Generates MaterialX node definitions from the default ACES Cg config for color transforms without LUTs.
 Each transform is from the source colorspace to lin_rec709.
-Each definition consists of:
+- If source code implementations are generated, each definition consists of:
   - A node definition MaterialX file
   - A node implementation MaterialX file
   - Source code in the GLSL shading language.
 Note that options to use other OCIO provided languages can be added.
+- If node graph implementations are generate, then a single file consisting of:
+  - A `nodedef`
+  - A functional `nodegraph` with reference to the `nodedef` interface.

 ### Documentation